trink/symtseries/README.md

 *Return*

-- nil if there's less than n values inside window after appending val or mozsvc.sax.word representation of series in window otherwise.
-Note that the returned word is static to window, use word.copy if you want to store it.
+- false if there's less than n values inside window after appending val or true otherwise.

+#### get_word()

+*Return*

+- returns copy of current word or nil if there isn't yet enough data to construct the whole world

 #### clear()
 ```lua